Resourcio-Community/Web-dev-resources/README.md

 Resources are added frequently! ⚡

 Enjoy!

-<br>To add, remove or change things on the list:
+To add, remove or change things on the list:
 [please submit a pull request to the GitHub repository](https://github.com/Resourcio-Community/Web-dev-resources)
 ---
 ## Table of Contents